cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Epoch-based Date/Time {#epochdatetimesect}

-Tag value 1 contains a numerical value counting the number of seconds from 1970-01-01T00:00Z in UTC time to the represented point in civil time.
+Tag number 1 contains a numerical value counting the number of seconds from 1970-01-01T00:00Z in UTC time to the represented point in civil time.

-The tagged item MUST be an unsigned or negative integer (major types 0 and 1), or a floating-point number (major type 7 with additional information 25, 26, or 27).
+The enclosed item MUST be an unsigned or negative integer (major types 0 and 1), or a floating-point number (major type 7 with additional information 25, 26, or 27).
 Other contained types are invalid.